ertyseidohl/computing-etymologies/index.md

 ## Wiki

 > Wiki wiki is the first Hawai'ian term I learned on my first visit to the islands.
 The airport counter agent directed me to take the wiki wiki bus between terminals.
 I said what?
 He explained that wiki wiki meant quick.
 I was to find the quick bus.
 I did pick up a book about the language before my return home.
-I learned many things from this but wiki wiki is the word that sticks the most.
-(Cunningham)

-> I thought "wiki wiki web" was more fun to say than "quick web", no mater what pronunciation is used.
+I learned many things from this but wiki wiki is the word that sticks the most. \[...\] I thought "wiki wiki web" was more fun to say than "quick web", no mater what pronunciation is used.
 The name "quick web" would have been appropriate for a system that makes web pages quickly.
 Microsoft's "quick basic" was a precedent for such a name.
 I chose to call the technology WikiWikiWeb.
 I used exactly this spacing and capitalization because the technology would then recognize the term as a hyperlink.
 I consider WikiWikiWeb to be the proper name of the concept, of which Wiki or wiki is an abbreviation.
-(Cunningham)
+(Cunningham, 2003)

 Sources:
 - Cunningham, Ward.
 “Correspondence on TheEtymology of Wiki.”
 Cunningham & Cunningham, Inc., Nov.
 2003, http://c2.com/doc/etymology.html.